starsite/FileMaker-Swift/README.md

 ### Create Record (function)

 Creates a new record with a payload.
-Returns an optional recordId.
+Returns an optional `recordId`.

 💡 I've included an example of a Swift "trailing closure" in the code example.
 Trailing closures are everywhere in Swift and SwiftUI, so you should get used to seeing them, and writing them.
 They're pretty great.
 You can opt for a trailing closure _as you're writing the call_ by double-clicking the `completion:` placeholder.
 Or you can tab to the placeholder and hit `Return`.